 - assist Executive Director with all aspects of community engagement

-- strategize meetings large and small on areas of interest
+- strategize meetings on various areas of impact

 - conduct visioning and planning with staff, volunteers, and community stakeholders

-- consultations with business owners regarding growth and assistance
+- assist with consultations with business owners regarding growth and areas of need

-- research development projects including outreach to elected officials, city departments, and developers
+- research development projects and conduct outreach to elected officials, city departments, and developers

 - assist Education Committee with the promotion of neighborhood schools

-- conduct outreach to Local School Councils and "Friends Of" groups at schools in North River Commission's service area to learn current school needs or upcoming projects that North River Commission could assist with
+- conduct outreach to Local School Councils and "Friends Of" groups at schools in North River Commission's service area to assess school needs

-- attend, virtually or in-person, Local School Council and/or "Friends Of" meetings at local schools as a North River Commission representative and update the Education team with key meeting discussion points and brainstorm community initiatives based on school needs
+- attend Local School Council and/or "Friends Of" meetings as a North River Commission representative and update the Education team with key meeting discussion points and brainstorm initiatives based on school needs

 - assist with facilitating local volunteer stewardship and recreation opportunities